-Morson Group CEO, Ged Mason talks the Morson Group DNA, his father's legacy and why 'data is the new oil'
+"Sometimes I have to pinch myself" - Morson CEO, Ged Mason discusses the Morson Group DNA, his father's legacy and why 'data is the new oil'.

 Morson Group places 11,000 people in new jobs each year, with more than 14,000 contractors working in 37 countries.
 Its turnover is currently in excess of £900m.

 It is little surprise then that according to this year’s Rich List, Ged Mason appears to be worth a cool £170m.

 But Mason hasn’t lost any of his Salford charm, warmth or down-to-earth persona.

 The chief executive of Morson Group, set to turn over £1bn next year, is jovial and patient as he poses for our cover shoot on his office roof on a rainy Thursday afternoon.
 Even on a murky day, you can see the Beetham tower to the left, the Trafford Centre to the right and, one of Mason’s favourite views, Old Trafford in the distance.
 “You can’t see City, thankfully,” he jokes.

 Back in the office, I notice one of Lowry-protégé Harold Riley’s paintings of Salford on the wall.
 The depiction of the legendary ‘dirty old town’ is in Morson’s DNA.

 Mason explains how the company was started by his father Gerry Mason, and again he gestures out of the window to Trafford and Salford below us.
 “My father was a design engineer.
 He worked across the way there.”

 Gerry Mason served his apprenticeship and went to Toronto, Canada.
 “Initially it was because of a passion for jazz music.
 He did various work assignments and we emigrated there when I was a child.
 His last assignment was Detroit.

 “Martin Luther King got assassinated and there were curfews, so my mother decided she wanted to come back to England.”